-This tour is designed for travelers who have time on their hands to explore the 5 fascinating countries that were all influenced by French Colonialism.
+This tour is designed for travelers who have time on their hands to explore 5 fascinating Southeast Asian destinations.

 Upon arrival in Hanoi, the cultural heart and capital of Vietnam, you will be met by our representative and be transferred to the hotel for a one night stay.